vany0114/jekyll-now/_posts/2017-8-16-SignalR-Core-SqlDependency-part2.md

 }
 ```

-There you go, we got a Hub, naked eye is the same Hub like an old SignalR version, but there are a couple of significant diferences, the fisrt one is that SignalR Core doesn't use anymore Dynamic types to invoke the client methods, instead uses a method called ***InvokeAsync***, that receives the name of the client method and the parameters.
+There you go, we got a Hub, naked eye is the same Hub like an old SignalR version, but there are a couple of significant differences, the first one is that SignalR Core doesn't use anymore Dynamic types to invoke the client methods, instead uses a method called ***InvokeAsync***, that receives the name of the client method and the parameters.
-The other diference is the dependency injection, even thought is not a Hub improvement itself, but it's a great improvement of SignalR Core and Asp.Net Core in general, because in Asp.Net SignalR is neccesary to do a work around in order to inject something to Hub, because SignalR application does not directly create hubs; SignalR creates them for you.
+The other difference is the dependency injection, even thought is not a Hub improvement itself, but it's a great improvement of SignalR Core and Asp.Net Core in general, because in Asp.Net SignalR is necessary to do a work around in order to inject something to Hub, because SignalR application does not directly create hubs; SignalR creates them for you.
 By default, SignalR expects a hub class to have a parameterless constructor.
 So with Asp.net SignalR we must to modify the IoC container to solve this problem, luckily now is simpler.

 Now, we gonna explain the repositories.
 I implemented two repositories, one in memory and another one with Entity Framework in order to get the products from SQL database.
 The first one is because I wanted to try the SignalR Core features faster, I was really look forward.